Dissecting the literature: the importance of critical appraisal

 At the end of the appraisal process you should have a better appreciation of how strong the evidence is, and ultimately whether or not you should apply it to your patients.

-- How to Read a Paper by Trisha Greenhalgh
+- How to read a paper: the basics of evidence based medicine by Trisha Greenhalgh

 - CEBM Critical Appraisal Tools